Your privacy is critically important to us. At Dtroffle, we have a few fundamental principle

 To provide our Services.
 For example, to set up and maintain your account, host your website, backup and restore your website, provide customer service, process payments and orders, and verify user information.

 To ensure quality, maintain safety, and improve our Services.
 For example, by providing automatic upgrades and new versions of our Services.
-Or, for example, by monitoring and analysing how users interact with our Services so we can create new features that we think our users will enjoy and that will help them create and manage websites more efficiently or make our Services easier to use.
+Or, for example, by monitoring and analyzing how users interact with our Services so we can create new features that we think our users will enjoy and that will help them create and manage websites more efficiently or make our Services easier to use.

 To place and manage ads in our advertising program.
 For example, to place ads on our users’ sites and some of our sites as part of our advertising program, and understand ad performance.

 To market our Services and measure, gauge, and improve the effectiveness of our marketing.
-For example, by targeting our marketing messages to groups of our users (like those who have a particular plan with us or have been users for a certain length of time), advertising our Services, analysing the results of our marketing campaigns (like how many people purchased a paid plan after receiving a marketing message), and understanding and forecasting user retention.
+For example, by targeting our marketing messages to groups of our users (like those who have a particular plan with us or have been users for a certain length of time), advertising our Services, analyzing the results of our marketing campaigns (like how many people purchased a paid plan after receiving a marketing message), and understanding and forecasting user retention.

 To protect our Services, our users, and the public.
 For example, by detecting security incidents; detecting and protecting against malicious, deceptive, fraudulent, or illegal activity; fighting spam; complying with our legal obligations; and protecting the rights and property of Dtroffle and others, which may result in us, for example, declining a transaction or terminating Services.